-Tell the lawmaker your name, where you live, and why they should listen to you.
+Tell the lawmaker your name, where you live, and why you want to talk to them.
 Are you directly affected by the issue?
 Do you know someone who is?
 Draw the connection from the issue to you and your community.
 Sometimes a personal story can be the KEY thing that changes a lawmakers mind.